Timeline of the Israeli–Palestinian conflict in 2023: 6 February

 Israeli forces killed five Palestinians in a gunfight with Israeli forces in the Aqbat Jabr refugee camp near Jericho.
 The military said that soldiers were attempting to arrest gunmen accused of an attempted attack the previous week at a nearby Israeli settlement, since when the town had been under a semi-blockade.
 The Israeli military claims that the individuals targeted in the operation were linked to Hamas.
 While Hamas did not confirm the connection, they praised the actions of the targeted individuals and acknowledged having an active cell in the area.

 7 February

 Israel froze a planned demolition in Wadi Quddum, an area of Silwan in East Jerusalem, that would have left 11 families and 100 residents homeless.
 The Prime Minister's office requested the delay but the demolition order remains in force.
-Human rights organizations and diplomats applied pressure to prevent the move and US Secretary of State Anthony Blinken recently requested Israel to cease home demolitions.
+Human rights organizations and diplomats applied pressure to prevent the move and US Secretary of State Antony Blinken recently requested Israel to cease home demolitions.
 New National Security Minister Itamar Ben Gvir insists the authorities demolish East Jerusalem homes built without permits that are virtually impossible to obtain.

 A 17-year-old Palestinian was killed by Israeli forces during clashes East of Nablus.
-The miltary said he was a gunman who had fired on troops.
+The military said he was a gunman who had fired on troops.
 The Lions' Den group said he was from the Askar refugee camp near Nablus but did not claim him as a member.